tibordp/terraform-hcloud-dualstack-k8s/README.md

 kubectl delete node <node name>
 ```

-First master node is special in that it is used by the provisioning process (e.g. to get the bootstrap tokens for other nodes).
+First control plane node is special in that it is used by the provisioning process (e.g. to get the bootstrap tokens for other nodes).
 If the first node is deleted, another server must be specified, otherwise provisioning operations will fail.

 ```hcl
 module "k8s" {